jrutley/ReviewManagement/ReviewManagement/README.md

 #### Stuff left to do:

+- Show a message to the Customer if they haven't purchased any products
 - Add more tests on front end
 - Add more tests on back end
 - Add Customer ability to edit a review to a product